Last updated May 2013

 The Towards Maturity Model - encouraging ongoing improvement

-The TM benchmark considers a number of performance indicators that represent the impact in the workplace and has developed best practice benchmarks (reflected by the Towards Maturity Model) to support ongoing improvement.
-In the 2010-11 benchmark, a new Towards Maturity Index (TMI) has been developed as a single benchmark of implementation maturity across the 6 work streams.
+The TM Benchmark considers a number of performance indicators that represent the impact in the workplace and has developed best practice benchmarks (reflected by the Towards Maturity Model) to support ongoing improvement.
+In the 2010-11 Benchmark, a new Towards Maturity Index (TMI) was developed as a single benchmark of implementation maturity across the 6 work streams.
 It is designed to help organisations understand, and then improve, the health of their learning technology implementation.

 New Towards Maturity Benchmark Centre

-Historically organisations could only participate in the benchmarking process once a year, in January 2011 we introduced our new Benchmark Centre - an online service that allows organisations to
+Historically, organisations could only participate in the benchmarking process once a year, but in January 2011 we introduced our new Benchmark Centre - an online service that allows organisations to:

 - Review their current implementation progress